Stoffa the designer Part 2: The clothes

 Match in comments:

-How I wear a black tailored jacket
+Can I wear a linen jacket with linen trousers?

-How I wear a black tailored jacket
+Can I wear a linen jacket with linen trousers?

 Match in comments: